sbt/sbt/src/sphinx/faq.rst

 -  Please state the problem or question clearly and provide enough context.
 Code examples and build transcripts are often useful when appropriately edited.
--  Providing small, reproducible examples are a good way to get help quickly.
+-  Providing small, reproducible examples is a good way to get help quickly.
 -  Include relevant information such as the version of sbt and Scala being used.